paoga87/American-Restaurant_Spring2020/README.md

 - Fork this repository then clone your forked repository within your `htdocs` XAMMP directory.
 - Start your XAMMP server and run it against the newly cloned folder.
-- Verify that the index page is loading and you get some results, such as the heading and some text.
+- Verify that the index page is loading and you get some results, such as the heading and some text (things at first may look out of place and images will not load).